mattcaron/misc_notes/install.xubuntu.20.04.md

               sudo service ssh restart

-  1. Disable firewally logging (it can be quite verbose on a busy network), then turn on the firewall.
+  1. Disable firewall logging (it can be quite verbose on a busy network), then turn on the firewall.

             sudo ufw logging off
             sudo ufw enable